 Yet we’re not afraid to get a bit more dignified, with our members-only wine tastings drawing great amounts of excitement, and our Winter Formals, Spring Houseparties, and regular semiformals are highly anticipated occasions on the social calendar.

-- Simply put, the members of Cloister Inn appreciate food and Executive Chef JP Dherby delivers big time!
-JP joined Cloister this year, bringing years of experience from fine dining restaurants and catering operations and was fortunate to cater many prestigious events for the PGA Tour, NFL (Arizona Cardinals and Super Bowl week) and many VIP events around Scottsdale.
+- Simply put, the members of Cloister Inn appreciate food and Executive Chef JP Dherbey delivers big time!
+JP joined Cloister in 2017, bringing years of experience from fine dining restaurants and catering operations and was fortunate to cater many prestigious events for the PGA Tour, NFL (Arizona Cardinals and Super Bowl week) and many VIP events around Scottsdale.

 JP serves exactly what our members have asked for: fresh ingredients, a focus on healthy recipes to fuel an active lifestyle, and creativity that introduces members to new cuisines and concepts.
 JP’s farm-to- table philosophy makes sure the members of Cloister Inn consistently dine on high-quality food that will remind you of home cooking, or an elegant restaurant, not a dining hall, and which strikes a balance between comfort food and an attention to healthy ingredients in order to satisfy all palates.
 Members consistently rave about JP’s entrees, sides, and desserts, including his popular vegetarian options –plus daytime (and nightly) snacks are a huge hit!